theresalca/Module-2-draft/docs/week3.md

     + On the next line of the "Chart Editor" set data range to be the cells in which you plan to insert your data (you may have to go back and edit this later if you collect more data than expected)

-    + Press the x in the top right to exit the chart editr.
+    + Press the x in the top right to exit the chart editor.

     + Click on your chart and move it to a convenient spot in your worksheet.
 You will want to customize the chart further once you begin collecting data.